rauljgarcia/RateCalculator/README.md

 # Rate Calculator
-This is a simple rate calculator written in c++, to be used for determining the proportional cost breakdowns between two or more parties sharing all fees in a photo shoot.
+This is a simple rate calculator used to determining the proportional cost breakdowns between two or more parties sharing all fees in a photo shoot.

 Will include options for both equal and unequal splits.